Menu

 You will need to bring the following into Nursery:

-- A named water bottle
+- A named water bottle, no squash or juice please

 - Black velcro strapped PE pumps

-- A warm coat, hat and gloves when the weather gets colder - We try and go outside whatever the weather!
+- A warm coat, hat and gloves when the weather gets colder - we try and go outside whatever the weather!

-Nursery Groups & Opening Times
+Nursery Opening Times

-You will have your own secure login.
+You will have your own secure login which will be given out during the Autumn term.

 When you are given the Home Learning Code, please login to Seesaw at https://app.seesaw.me/#/login as soon as possible.
 If you have any problems please speak to the Nursery staff.